 Getting a filling is often a quick, simple procedure that takes care of a cavity in your tooth.
 So, what happens when your tooth hurts after you get a filling?
-Whether you’re experiencing tooth sensitivity just a few hours later or pain weeks after the procedure, our Cary and Holly Springs family dentist office will explain the possible causes and solutions to help you feel better.
+Whether you’re experiencing tooth sensitivity just a few hours later or pain weeks after the procedure, either our Cary dentist office or our Holly Springs location will explain the possible causes and solutions to help you feel better.

 Getting a Filling from Your Family Dentist